 Earthquake is a natural hazard.
 The following are the immediate hazardous effects of earthquake:

 - Ground Shaking

 - Ground displacement

 - Floods from dam and levee failures

 - The first six listed above have some bearings upon landforms, while others may be considered the effects causing immediate concern to the life and properties of people in the region.

-- The effect of tsunami would occur only if the epicentre of the tremor is below oceanic waters and the magnitude is sufficiently high.
+- The effect of tsunami would occur only if the epicenter of the tremor is below oceanic waters and the magnitude is sufficiently high.

-- Tsunamis are waves generated by the tremors and not an earthquake in itself. (important) doubt???
+- Tsunamis are waves generated by tremors and not an earthquake in itself.